CapreomycinOther Names: Capastat, Capastat Sulfate, capreomycin sulfate Drug Class: Opportunistic Infections and Coinfections

 The solution may acquire a pale straw color and darken with time, but this is not associated with loss of potency or the development of toxicity.
 After reconstitution, all solutions of Capastat Sulfate may be stored for up to 24 hours under refrigeration.

 Capreomycin is always administered in combination with at least 1 other antituberculosis agent to which the patient's strain of tubercle bacilli is susceptible.
-The usual dose is 1 g daily (not to exceed 20 mg/kg/day) given intramuscularly or intravenously for 60 to 120 days, followed by 1 g by either route 2 or 3 times weekly.
+The usual dose is 1 gram daily (not to exceed 20 mg/kg/day) given by deep intramuscular injection or intravenous infusion for 60 to 120 days, followed by 1 gram by either route 2 or 3 times weekly.
 (Note — Therapy for tuberculosis should be maintained for 12 to 24 months.
 If facilities for administering injectable medication are not available, a change to appropriate oral therapy is indicated on the patient's release from the hospital.)

 Patients with reduced renal function should have dosage reduction based on creatinine clearance using the guidelines included in Table 1.
 These dosages are designed to achieve a mean steady-state capreomycin level of 10 μg/mL.